valen909/valentinbolotnyy/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My primary research interests are in public and labor economics.
+bio: Working on public and labor economics.

 # education:
 #  courses: